wbuchanan/crossvalidate/README.md

 - [x] Test that the display option works correctly and that output is easy to read
 - [x] Test that approach to calling the Mata functions works as intended

+### TODO
+- [x] Add an option for LOO that only computes validation metrics for the entire training sample.

 ## xv

 ### Syntax and options